Top Tips for Android SMS Recovery

 This won’t always work, but you can contact your mobile provider and see if the SMS is still accessible on their end.
 They won’t or can’t always provide you with this information.
 And, in any case, you will have to prove your identity and possibly go through a long and complicated legal process.

 Whether your cellular provider retains the content of the text message and for how long depends on the carrier and the regulations in your jurisdiction.
 But, it’s worth inquiring about if it’s something you’re keen on.

 5. Use an Android Text Recovery App

 If all else fails, you can resort to third-party apps that recover deleted messages, both paid and free.
 Make sure you do your due diligence and pick one that is reputable and trustworthy.
 Check online reviews and remember to exercise caution when downloading and installing unfamiliar programs or apps.
 Popular SMS recovery apps for Android include:

-You can also find tools for Android SMS recovery without root.
-Similarly, if you want Android SMS recovery without a computer, some apps work directly through your phone.
+You can also find tools for Android text recovery without root.
+Similarly, if you want to do it without a computer, some apps work directly through your phone.

 Phones have a setting to auto-delete text messages after a certain period or number of messages.
 Go to Settings in your Messages app and see if "Delete old messages" is toggled on.
 If you have the storage space, opt to retain old messages.
 While hoarding all messages doesn’t always make sense, you never know when you may need them.

 2. Back Up to Google Drive or Other Cloud Storage

 If you didn’t already catch on, always back up your phone—Google Drive backup is easy.
 It varies from device to device, but generally, you can find the backup option either under Google services or System in your Settings.